• Skip to primary navigation

 Smoking the beef tenderloin

 Pre-heat your smoker and maintain 250° Fahrenheit for the perfect temperature to impart a nice smoke flavor onto the meat.
-Place the roast directly on the grill grates.
-Expect about 15 minutes a pound when smoking the tenderloin to an internal temperature of 110 degrees F.
+Place the roast directly on the grill grates to smoke the beef.
+Expect about 15 minutes a pound cooking time when smoking the tenderloin to an internal temperature of 110 degrees F.

 Most pellet smokers come with temperature probes that plug into the unit so you can monitor the internal temps of the meat at all times.
 Place a temp probe on each side of the roast, they shouldn't vary more than 10°F difference at any point while smoking the meat.